scoconno/scoconno.github.io/Time/perception/notes.md

 > “A succession of feelings, in and of itself, is not a feeling of succession.”
 (William James, *Principles*)

-Williams objects that just notifying that ideas succeed one another is insufficient to generate the feeling of time passing.
+Williams objects that just noticing that ideas succeed one another is insufficient to generate the feeling of time passing.

 Kant defends an alternative empiricist approach.
 He claims that I do not only have an experience of the thing before me now, but I also “reproduce in imagination” the things I experienced in the recent past.
 Unlike James, Kant does not claim we perceive the past or the future.
 He rather claims that we somehow reproduce them in imagination, e.g., remember the past.